Rules and Event Information

 - Teacher/Pro - For any dancer 20 years or older that receives payment for choreography, performance and/or instruction.
 A routine containing any one Teacher/Pro must be entered in this category.

-- Title Solo - For competitive division dancer competing for the title of Mr. or Miss Spotlight.
+- Title Solo - For Elite Gems division dancer competing for the title of Mr. or Miss Spotlight.
 Dancer may register multiple solos for Title.

-- Note: 2016 Titleholders are ineligible to compete in 2017 unless moving to a new age division, but may compete in subsequent years or at another event.
+- NOTE: 2017 Titleholders are ineligible to compete in 2018 unless moving to a new age category, but may compete in subsequent years or at another event.
 The same person cannot hold the title in more than one event in the same year.

 - Vocal - Vocal Performance of any genre.
 May include limited choreography but must be at least 75% vocal.No pre-recorded vocal melody is permitted; backup vocalizations are allowed.
 Two hands-free or hand-held wireless mics will be provided upon request.